 OPENFIT: When did you make that switch from “I’m getting fit for myself” to “I want to help do this for others”?

 KELSEY HEENAN: It was 2014.
 I was getting all my certifications while I was still working at a school district.
 (I went to school to do social work.)
 But after a while, I realized I really missed focusing on fitness and strength and the movement.
 And so I transitioned more into fitness after that.
 It’s really allowed me to continue just to help other people find and create confidence in who they are.

 You’ve described yourself as a “Type A” personality — can that sometimes be a detriment to getting involved in fitness?

 Absolutely.
 And that was really my downfall when I got sick, because I was so “by the book.”
-And I eventually started making these arbitrary rules that didn’t make any sense, but I had to follow them.
-And that’s where it’s kind of a slippery slope, right?
+I had a lot of perfectionistic tendencies.
+Eventually, I started making these arbitrary rules that didn’t make any sense, but I had to follow them.
+And that’s where it’s kind of a slippery slope.